HueSamai/honey/README.md

 This is easiest way to run honey:
 ```
-./honeyc s < ./honey/tests/[testfilename].honey
+./honeyc [testfile]
 ```

-Where `testfilename` is replaced with one of the test suite files you've downloaded.
-The `s` flag, shows the differences, and dumps your output to `honey/dump`, which is useful to see what your output was.
+Where `testfile` is replaced with one of the test suite files you've downloaded.
+Honey looks for the testfile by doing `./honey/tests/[testfile].honey`.

 ## Flags

 There are also optional flags to run honey with.
-Honey flags are single characters concatenated to each other and passed in as the second argument.
-E.g: ```./honeyc [vhids]```
+To see them you can run `./honeyc -h`

 There are five optional flags:

-- h: help (displays a help screen, and terminates honey prematurely)
-- v: verbose (log all stdout from test instances)
-- i: ignore errors (doesn't output honey errors)
-- d: dump (dumps files into honey/dump)
+- c: cli (runs honey as a command line interface and reads from stdin instead of an input file)
-- s: show (forces dump and shows the differences in your code with the output)
+- s: simplified view (forces dump and shows the differences in your code with the output)
+- h: help (shows the help screen)

-## Honey CLI
+## Honey CLI and writing .honey files
-Honey provides a simple CLI for testing.
-You can write scripts and then pipe it to honey to automatically run these tests.
-(This is what the basic testing example of honey does)
+Honey provides a simple CLI.
+This is useful for once of tests or for generating test cases.
+To access the CLI, simply run `./honeyc -c`.
+When writing and sharing `.honey` files, all that it is doing is treating the `.honey` file as the input to the CLI.
+These are the commands you can run.

-All honey commands through the CLI follow the basic syntax: ```cmdname [arg1] [arg2]``` These are the valid commands:
+All honey commands through the CLI follow the basic syntax: ```cmdname [arg1] [arg2]``` Commands are separated by newlines.
+There should be NO whitespace after the second argument.
+These are the valid commands:

 ### run